At face value, trademarks aren’t prohibitively expensive.

 If you need to request an extension on your statement of use or amendment to allege use, you’ll have to pay an additional charge of $125 per trademark class.

-If the USPTO decides that you’ve abandoned your trademark at any point during this process, you’ll have to pay an additional fee of $100 to re-open your application.
+If the USPTO decides that you’ve abandoned your trademark at any point during this process, you’ll have to pay an additional fee of $100 per class to re-open or revive your application.

 Do I Need to Hire an Attorney?